AhmetBgr/windbender-game/README.md

-A block pushing puzzle game where you draw wind routes to clear the Death Fog.
+A block pushing puzzle game where you draw wind routes to push boxes and stuff.
 Currently in development.